 Step 2.
 To create a new Campaign, click the blue + button and then click New campaign from the menu.

-Budget: Pretty basic stuff here ... this is the maximum amount that you want to spend per day.
+Step 10 - Budget.
+Pretty basic stuff here ... this is the maximum amount that you want to spend per day.
 Keep in mind that this is just an average.
 Google may allow more than your daily budget on some days as long as the AVERAGE per day in a month is not higher than your daily budget (e.g. $5,00 per day will not exceed $150 per month in a 30 day month).
-Depending on the site and the price of products ($1,000 products generally have higher bids than $400 products), we usually put $5, $10 or $20 as our daily budget.
+Depending on the site and the price of products ($1,000 products generally have higher bids than $400 products which have higher bids than $50 products), we usually put $5, $10 or $20 as our daily budget.

 Devices: For some reason, when you are first setting up a campaign, Google will not let you change the bidding by device type.
 This is an extremely important setting and we will definitely be coming back to it at the end of the setup process, below.